North Shore University Hospital: The health system

-In the 1990s, North Shore University Hospital started acquiring and merging with hospitals in the New York area, starting in 1990 with the Community Hospital at Glen Cove, now Glen Cove Hospital - The Mildred and Frank Feinberg Campus.
+In the 1990s, North Shore University Hospital started acquiring and merging with hospitals in the New York area, starting in 1990 with the Community Hospital at Glen Cove, now Glen Cove Hospital.
 The two hospitals formed the North Shore Regional Health Services Corporation, soon renamed the North Shore Health System.

 The North Shore Health System continued to expand to other communities on Long Island over the next several years.
-By 1995, it developed sponsorship agreements with Franklin Hospital in Valley Stream and Huntington Hospital, and acquired Syosset Hospital, Plainview Hospital, and LaGuardia Hospital (later renamed Forest Hills Hospital) from the HIP of Greater New York as Syosset Community Hospital, Franklin Hospital Medical Center (now Franklin Hospital), Central General Hospital (now Plainview Hospital) and LaGuardia Hospital (now Forest Hills Hospital).
+By 1995, it developed sponsorship agreements with Franklin Hospital now Long Island Jewish Valley Stream and Huntington Hospital.
+It then acquired Syosset Hospital, Plainview Hospital, Staten Island University Hospital and LaGuardia Hospital now known as Long Island Jewish Forest Hills.

 In 1997, the two largest medical centers on Long Island, North Shore Health System and Long Island Jewish Medical Center, merged, creating the North Shore-Long Island Jewish Health System, which is known today as Northwell Health.
 In 2008 Northwell was the third-largest non-profit secular healthcare system in the United States, based on number of beds.

 Research

 In 1991, Anthony Cerami left Rockefeller University and founded the Picower Institute for Medical Research on the grounds of North Shore University Hospital; the institute was funded by Jeffry Picower.

-The Institute for Medical Research at North Shore-Long Island Jewish was founded in 1999 and in 2002 it acquired the Picower Institute.
-In 2005 board member Leonard Feinstein, the co-founder of Bed Bath & Beyond, made a multimillion-dollar gift to the institute, which led to its being renamed The Feinstein Institute for Medical Research.
+The Institute for Medical Research at North Shore-Long Island Jewish was founded in 1999, and in 2002 it acquired the Picower Institute.
+In 2005, board member Leonard Feinstein, the co-founder of Bed Bath & Beyond, made a multimillion-dollar gift to the institute, which led to the institute being renamed The Feinstein Institute for Medical Research.